Transfer Credit Policy

 Catalog policy: Transfer credit is based on catalog policy 8.6.

-Remote degree finishers have a May 15 Deadline For any transfer of credit to count toward graduation in a given year, all required documentation (official transcript and departmental final credit validation/approval) must be received in hand by the Registrar's Office by May 15 of that year.
+Remote degree finishers have a May 15 Deadline For any transfer credit to count toward graduation in a given year, all required documentation (official transcript and departmental final credit validation/approval) must be received in hand by the Registrar's Office by May 15 of that year.

-How transfer credit is recorded: Credit originating from elsewhere is recorded toward the Swarthmore degree as follows: The course subject, number, and credit are Swarthmore's, reflecting the approval of the department validating the credit.
+How transfer credit is recorded: Transfer credit is recorded toward the Swarthmore degree as follows: The course subject, number, and credit are Swarthmore's, reflecting the approval of the department validating the credit.
 The course title and U.S. equivalent grade are recorded from the other school's transcript, although the other school's grade is marked with an asterisk and does not factor in to Swarthmore's graduation grade average requirement.

 Repeat courses: Although you cannot replace a course with transfer credit, as a part of the approval process described above, you might "repeat" a course by taking an equivalent one elsewhere and getting credit for it here, following the repeat course rule.

 NSEPs elsewhere: Students who wish to receive NSEP credit for courses taken elsewhere must get preliminary approval for the course from the department involved.
 The department chair should be consulted as part of the process.
 For example, if the student wants to take a Chemistry course as an NSEP at another university, he or she must get it pre-approved as an NSEP with the support of the chair of the Chemistry and Biochemistry Department.